 Aymeric BARTHES and Gaëtan SEVERAC (France)

-Naïo Technologies develops and markets farming and vineyard robots as well as electrical tools to help farmers comfortably weed, hoe and harvest the fruits of their labour.
+Naïo Technologies develops and markets farming and vineyard robots as well as electrical tools to help farmers weed, hoe and harvest the fruits of their labour in all comfort.

 Our robots are designed to assist farmers in their daily tasks in order to alleviate their workload and optimise profitability while limiting impact on the environment.